chase-sabanski/Python-Script-Efficiency-Calculator/README.md

 Summary:
-> A while back I wrote a script that automated ticket creation for a ticketing system where my only option was to manually create tickets.
+> A while back I wrote a Python script that automated ticket creation for a ticketing system where my only option was to manually create tickets.
 I wrote python_script_efficiency_calculator.py to show how much time I've saved myself by automating ticket creation.

 How it works:
 > Simple.
 You will be prompted to enter the amount of tickets created then the script will show you how much time has been saved.